Diabetes is a condition of abnormal levels of glucose in the blood.

-You should never try to cut the corns yourself or remove them with chemical agents, this can lead to burns, ulcers and infections.
+It would help if you never tried to cut the corns yourself or remove them with chemical agents; this can lead to burns, ulcers, and infections.

 Using a pumice stone daily will help keep your feet callus-free.
 The best way to use a pumice stone is after bathing with your skin still wet.